definothatock/FYP_UE5Development/README.md

 ### This project was NOT handled with Git, it was handled with PEFORCE.
 This Git repo exists for making the project publicly visible.
 **Due to data size limitations of Git, the actual source code cannot be stored directly.
 Only some C++ source is provided here.**

-Link to project source and build: https://drive.google.com/drive/folders/15YsW0UiWATZ4QReXA3oK9_aicjV1xRbe?usp=sharing
+project source and build: https://drive.google.com/drive/folders/15YsW0UiWATZ4QReXA3oK9_aicjV1xRbe?usp=sharing

 - Source zip contains important data only (cloud limit, running requires recompile and setup), up until the final official submission.
 - Build zip contains the last playable version (wired for Steam connection, multiplayer requires the same Steam downloading-server region).